Charlie-Henry/Travis_County_Turnout/README.md

 This is a map of voter precincts in Travis County, Texas to show the turn out for the 2020 General Election and how it varies with geography.

-**Please Note: This is my own personal work and is not offical election information!**
+**Please note: This is my own personal work and is not offical election information!**

 # Sources